alanocallaghan/plotlyutils/README.md

 plotlyutils
 ===========

+**This package is archived, functionality will be transferred to a more general datavis package.**

 This package contains some utility functions and htmlwidgets for [plotly](https://plot.ly/), and a related talk (see vignettes in the [vignettes package](https://alanocallaghan.github.io/plotlyvignettes/) (built